Effects of Hurricane Floyd in Florida: Preparations

-Nearly 1.37 million Florida residents were told to evacuate, including approximately 272,000 in Miami-Dade, 206,000 in Palm Beach, 192,000 in Brevard, 116,000 in Broward, 114,000 in Volusia, 97,000 in St. Lucie and Duval, 69,000 in Martin, 60,000 in Monroe, 47,000 in Indian River, 29,000 in St. Johns, and 24,000 in Nassau and Flagler counties.
+Nearly 1.37 million Florida residents were told to evacuate.
 However, about 2.2 million Floridians evacuated, a significant cause for major traffic jams.
-At the time, this was the largest evacuation in the state's history, until Hurricane Irma in 2017.
+At the time, this was the largest evacuation in the state's history until Hurricane Irma in 2017.
 As the storm turned to the north, more people were evacuated as a progressively larger area was threatened.
 The massive storm caused what was at the time the largest peacetime evacuation ever in the United States, with an overall number of 2.6 million people evacuating coastal areas in Florida, Georgia, and the Carolinas.

 By September 12, the Red Cross was prepared to open eleven shelters in Palm Beach County and four in Martin County, which would shelter up to 4,000 people.
 Overall, at least 53,498 stayed at shelters in 17 counties.
 Miami-Dade County had the most shelters and the highest number of shelter refugees, with 12,001 people staying at 30 shelters.
 In Palm Beach County, the 11 shelters were only able to collectively accommodate 4,475 people, though roughly 5,300 people went to a shelter in the county.
 As a result, Broward County assisted with overflow issues.

 The Backstreet Boys postponed their Into the Millennium Tour concert at the BB&T Center (then known as the National Car Rental Center) in Sunrise on September 14 and September 15 to December 5 and December 6.
 Walt Disney World was closed on September 14 and September 15, marking the first time it had closed for a full day since its opening in 1971.
 However, around 12:00 p.m.
 Eastern Standard Time (16:00 UTC) on September 15, the Animal Kingdom park was opened to resort guests.
-There have since been four other times that Disney World closed for a full day – hurricanes Frances and Jeanne in 2004, Matthew in 2016, and Irma in 2017.
 Several other Central Florida attractions and theme parks were closed, including the Bok Tower Gardens, Cypress Gardens, Fantasy of Flight, SeaWorld, and Universal Studios, which was closed for the first time since its opening in 1990.